SilasBerger/cipherlock/device/README.md

 | id | `0`-`254` | The device's ID, used as `src` and `dst` in transmissions | required |
 | name | `str` | The device's name, primarily used for disambiguation in the CLI if multiple devices are connected | optional |

-### Installing the firmware
+### Installing the Cipherlock firmware
-To install the firmware on a connected device, run:
+To install the Cipherlock firmware on a connected device, run:

 ```sh
 ./cldevice install